DFINITY-Education/distributed-systems/module-2.md

 # Module 2: Locks

 Before we foray into bid ordering, let's explore another issue related to distributed systems: near-simultaneous calls of a canister method by two different nodes.
 In our current open auction platform, users receive no guarantee that their bids will be accepted, even after the method is invoked.
+In this module, we will implement a feature called **locking** that helps to solve this issue.
 [Locking](https://www.geeksforgeeks.org/implementation-of-locking-in-dbms/#:~:text=Locking%20protocols%20are%20used%20in,is%20called%20as%20Lock%20Manager.) is often a method used in database management systems to ensure that a particular piece of data cannot be simultaneously modified by different processes.

  ## Your Task